 Law enforcement agencies must maintain accountability to ensure their duties are upheld in just and equitable manners.
 Oregon law requires state and local agencies to report crime-related statistics each year for the FBI's Uniform Crime Reporting System (ORS 181A.225).
 The FBI Uniform Crime Reports establish the standard and provide a wide range of crime-related statistics from across the country for research and trend identification.

 National, state, and agency-level crime data from across the country is available for public consumption.
-For ease and transparency, to view Washington County Sheriff's Office data compiled by the FBI Uniform Crime Reports, please click here.
-Currently the link does not work in Internet Explorer, but the link does work in Chrome, Firefox, Safari, Opera, and Edge.
+For ease and transparency, view Washington County Sheriff's Office data compiled by the FBI Uniform Crime Reports.

 We recognize the data categories allowed by the FBI for reporting a person's race are quite limited, and we have been in contact with the FBI about the possibility of expanding the range of options to more closely match the actual racial makeup of the community.
 Read our Letter to the United States Office of Management and Budget requesting to expand the race categories.